swiftlang/swift/docs/ABI.rst

 <known-module> and <known-nominal-type> are built-in substitutions for
 certain common entities.
 Like any other substitution, they all start with 'S'.

+The Objective-C module is used as the context for mangling Objective-C classes as <type>s.

 ::